How to make a revision plan in five simple steps

 1. Break up your subjects

-Some exam papers will carry more marks than others so it’s worth preparing in more detail for exams which carry a high percentage of your total mark.
-You may also want to spend extra time on your weaker areas or need to fill gaps.
+- You may also want to spend extra time on your weaker areas or need to fill gaps.
 Add these to your topic list.
-If you having missing notes, speak to your classmates or teachers.
-BBCbitesize and s-cool have some excellent subject revision guides.
-Subject revision books can also help.
+Speak to your classmates or teachers to catch up on missing notes or visit BBCbitesize for great – and free – subject revision guides.
+Subject revision books can also help – check with your local library.

 3. Be realistic